gmoe/piano_fundamentals/README.md

 </a>

-This is a [Sphinx][Sphinx] adaptation of the 3nd edition of Chuan C. Chang’s excellent book, [Fundamentals of Piano Practice][3rd], providing a mobile-friendly HTML version.
+This is a [Sphinx][Sphinx] adaptation of the 3nd edition of Chuan C. Chang’s excellent book, [Fundamentals of Piano Practice][3rd], providing some formatting improements and a mobile-friendly HTML version.

 I am not the author of this book, please consider supporting Chaun C. Chang by buying the [paperback][paperback] or [Kindle version][kindle] of the 3rd